 - In this process, LMU submits only enrolled units without the accompanying tuition and fees which allows for the benefits to continue in advance of the term.

-- LMU certifies the student's enrollment data (term dates, hours and enrollment status, tuition and fees) on the first workday after the close of the first week of school.
+- LMU certifies your enrollment data (term dates, hours and enrollment status, tuition and fees) beginning on the first workday after the close of the first week of school.

 - You may apply benefits to past terms, but you have one year from the start of a semester to file for benefits.